PLATINUM2023

 Mission

-THE MAGDALEN HOUSE MISSION STATEMENT: To help women achieve sobriety and sustain recovery from alcoholism at no cost and based on 12-Step spiritual principles.
-THE MAGDALEN HOUSE VISION STATEMENT: To create and build a thriving community for recovered women and their families – one woman at a time.
-We serve women primarily in the North Texas area, but will accept referrals from anywhere in the United States.
+THE MAGDALEN HOUSE MISSION STATEMENT: The mission of The Magdalen House is to help individuals with alcoholism achieve sobriety and sustain recovery at no cost and based on 12-Step spiritual principles.
+THE MAGDALEN HOUSE VISION STATEMENT: The vision of The Magdalen House is to build a thriving community of people in recovery from alcoholism and their families, one person at a time.

 Ruling year info